seannyD/BersciaHistoryOfPronounsInSouthAmerica/README.md

 This is a repository of the final output data for Berscia et al. "The history of pronouns in South America, a first Bayesian phylogenetic analysis".
 Note that some of the analysis scripts assume that data from Glottolog is available.

+The file `prons database berscia.docx` includes all the raw linguistic data supplied by LMB, including references.

 ## alignments

 Final manually adjusted lexical data, pseudo-cognate coding and phoneme alignment.